DXsmiley/vivarium/README.md

 ## Shell

-The vivarium shell is very similar to the default python one, but will fewer features.
+The vivarium shell is very similar to the default Python one, but with fewer features.

 	python -m vivarium